-Just because 26 counties decided to leave Britain, why does that mean I can’t be Irish?
-I’m Irish and British just as a Glaswegian might be Scottish and British.
+“Just because 26 counties decided to leave Britain, why does that mean I can’t be Irish?
+I’m Irish and British just as a Glaswegian might be Scottish and British.”

 A new identity is emerging.
-In a recent poll over one-third of people in Northern Ireland identified themselves as ‘Northern Irish’.
+In a recent poll, over one-third of people in Northern Ireland identified themselves as ‘Northern Irish’.
 “It's a recognition that we're different here.
 There's a distinct Northern Ireland” says James Greer.
 “I think most people's opinions are fluid,” says Heather Wilson.
 “They just don't really open up and say it so easily.”

 “This is something I never would have thought I'd say,” says Ruth Allum, “I'm open to being whatever is the best future for my children.”